-Selling as a For Sale By Owner, that is without representation, no agent (also known as FSBO), is not difficult if the market is moving fast and inventory is snapped up as soon as it becomes available for sale.
+Selling as a For Sale By Owner, or without representation or agent (also known as FSBO), is not difficult if the market is moving fast and inventory is snapped up as soon as it becomes available for sale.
 However, for most FSBOs, finding buyers is typically a challenge, not to mention, finding a buyer is only the first step, and there is a lot that can go wrong between contract acceptance and closing.

 Not every seller is a candidate to sell by owner, but if the market is right, it can make that job a lot easier.
 The worst that could happen is you will sell for too little, and you might encounter difficulty with negotiations after a home inspection.

 Further, not every seller is successful selling as a for sale by owner.
-For example, The National Association of Realtors reports that the majority of for sale by owners end up listing with a Realtor.
+For example, the National Association of Realtors reports that the majority of for sale by owners end up listing with a Realtor.
 Part of the reason is that the majority of home buyers are represented by an agent.
-Other reasons are because owners who sell by themselves lack the expertise to price a home to sell accurately and often fall short on marketing knowledge and negotiation skills Here are tips on how to do a sale by owner:
+Other reasons are because owners who sell by themselves lack the expertise to price a home to sell accurately and often fall short on marketing knowledge and negotiation skills.
+Below are tips on how to do a sale by owner.

 How Much a For Sale By Owner's Home Is Worth

 - Pricing a home to sell is part intuition, part research, and part market timing.
 Price within the comparable sales and you should receive immediate offers.

 - You can't always depend on an agent's opinion of value because sometimes agents take overpriced listings just to lure your business away from the competitors.
 In other words, they might say anything to get the listing.
 Ask a title company to send you comparable sales.